 The continuing and increasing pressure of population growth specially in cities makes the efficient consumption of natural resources by infrastructure systems absolutely essential if conflict rooted in the issues surrounding equitable access to and use of natural resources is to be understood and managed.
 There are also further benefits that can be gained through approaches such as that proposed by McKinsey and Company, by understanding and implementing improvements in efficiency and rationalization of existing infrastructure systems.

-• Understanding the linkage between availability, accessibility, affordability and adequacy of basic services for the realization of human rights.
+• Understanding the linkage between availability, accessibility, affordability and adequacy of basic services for the realization of human rights and well being.
 Basic services are central to the realization of a wide range of human rights, including water, sanitation, housing, health and education.
 It is, therefore, crucial to ensure that these services:

 - are available and physically accessible to all;